 Meanwhile, add the graham crackers to a food processor fitted with the blade attachment and blend until they are finely ground.
 Add the melted butter and 1/3 cup of the sugar and blend just to combine.

-Pour the graham cracker mixture into a 10-inch pie plate.
+Pour the graham cracker mixture into a 10-inch pie dish.
 Use your fingers to gently press it down evenly on the bottom and edges, to form the crust.

 Then pour the cooled chocolate-peanut butter mixture into the crust.
 Place this in the refrigerator for at least 45 minutes.

-When the pie almost done setting in the refrigerator, make the meringue.
+When the pie is almost done setting in the refrigerator, make the meringue.
+(See next step.)

-Fill medium saucepan with a few inches of water and place it over medium heat, and bring the water to a simmer.
-Then in a heatproof bowl, combine the egg whites and remaining 1 cup of sugar.
+Fill medium-sized saucepan with a few inches of water and place it over medium heat, and bring the water to a simmer.
+Then in a heatproof bowl, that will fit snugly into the saucepan, combine the egg whites and remaining 1 cup of sugar.
 Place this bowl on top of the pan with the simmering water.
 Whisk constantly until the sugar has dissolved and the mixture is very warm, about 4 minutes.
-Now pour this into a stand mixer or an electric mixer fitted with the whisk attachment, and whip, starting on low speed, gradually increasing to high until stiff, glossy peaks form, about 7 minutes.
+Now pour this into a stand mixer with the whisk attachment, or use an electric hand mixer with the whisk attachment.
+Whip until stiff, glossy peaks form, about 5 minutes.

 Remove the pie from the refrigerator and immediately pour the meringue on top of the chocolate.
-Use a rubber spatula to get every last bit, and then smooth out the top surface on the pie, or make pretty patterns!
+Use a rubber spatula to get every last bit, and swirl it around the top surface of the pie to make pretty patterns.